 In a daily Writing class that follows Reading, students learn to write clearly and to use writing to learn.
 As their writing proficiency increases, their reading comprehension improves.
-Following the program Teaching Basic Writing Skills by Judith A. Hochman, Ph.D., students
+Following the Hochman Method of Teaching writing by Judith C. Hochman, Ph.D., students

 - write about what they read